lsst-dm/dmtn-164/index.rst

 This allows also for easy static configuration of an options page for external parties who want an options form, but aren't updating images frequently.

+We can use the existing Kubespawner.options_form as a callable to implement the options form.
+This is a hook that is called with the spawner instance.

 Stack Image Builder
 ===================